-We really wanted to like this option because it provided the most privacy, but it’s not a viable option if you have limited outside access.
+We really wanted to like this option because it looks good AND provided the most privacy, but it’s not a viable option if you have limited railing access.
 Each of the squares is heavy and needs to be zip tied to the balcony railing – this requires being able to access the entire railing, so it was impossible for us to install it.
 In the end, we could only set up 3 squares across by 2 squares down.

 Option 4 – Artificial Ivy Garland

 For this option, we ordered the GPARK 24 Pack / 82 inch (Total 164 Feet) , Artificial Ivy Garland.

 The pack comes with zip ties and set up is a little more tedious because you have to hang each strand individually, although if you don’t live in a windy area, I bet you could get away with just looping them over your railing.

 Not only did I like the look of these vines in general, but they didn’t feel, smell or look as fake as each of the other options in the packet.

 And, more importantly, I was able to cover the entire railing using a little hack with a broom to push them over.

 We first tried 12 strands, but coverage wasn’t enough.

 So, we added 50% more vines (6 more), and really liked the way it looked.